picccard/blog/content/posts/acr-psgallery.md

 # Gotchas
 ## Dependency checks
-When publishing a module, there is some prechecks likke checking that all dependencies are present in the target repository.
+When publishing a module, there is some prechecks like checking that all dependencies are present in the target repository.
 Either bypass this with the `-SkipDependenciesCheck` parameter or publish the dependencies first.

 ```powershell
 $mod = Get-Module -ListAvailable 'PSDocs.Azure'